mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 categories: [spark, yarn, hdfs]
 ---

-Long running Spark Streaming job, once submitted to YARN cluster should run forever until it will be intentionally stopped.
+Long running Spark Streaming job, once submitted to the YARN cluster should run forever until it will be intentionally stopped.
 Any interruption introduces substantial processing delays and could drive to data loss or duplicates.
 Neither YARN nor Apache Spark have not been designed for running long running services.
 But they have been successfully adapted to growing needs of near real-time processing implemented as long running jobs.
 Successfully does not necessarily mean without technological challenges.

-This blog post summarizes my experiences in running mission critical long running Spark Streaming jobs on secured YARN cluster.
+This blog post summarizes my experiences in running mission critical, long running Spark Streaming jobs on secured YARN cluster.
 You will learn how to submit Spark Streaming application to the YARN cluster to avoid sleepless nights during on-call hours.

 ## Fault tolerance

-In YARN cluster mode Spark driver runs in the Application Master, the first container allocated by the application.
+In the YARN cluster mode Spark driver runs in the Application Master, the first container allocated by the application.
 This process is responsible for driving the application and requesting resources (Spark executors) from YARN.
-What is important Application Master eliminates need for any another process that run during application lifecycle.
+What is important, Application Master eliminates need for any another process that run during application lifecycle.
 Even if the edge Hadoop cluster node where the Spark Streaming job was submitted fails, the application stays unaffected.

 To run Spark Streaming application in the cluster mode, ensure that the following parameters are given to spark-submit command: